Quinik/tessOCR_scanner/README.md

 `$ npm install` <br>
 (libzmq is required, check https://github.com/zeromq/libzmq for details)

-2. Open a terminal window and start the NodeJS server.
+2. Open a terminal window and start the NodeJS server with `$ node server.js`

-3. Open another terminal window and start the image preprocessing process.
+3. Open another terminal window and start the image preprocessing process with `$ python3 preprocess-server.py`

 4. Navigate your browser to
 http://localhost:4630/